deltachat/deltachat-core-rust/draft/webxdc-user-guide.md

-# W30 User Guide
+# Webxdc User Guide

-## W30 File Format
+## Webxdc File Format

-- a **W30** app is a **ZIP-file** with the extension `.w30`
+- a **Webxdc app** is a **ZIP-file** with the extension `.xdc`
 - the ZIP-file must contain at least the file `index.html`
-- if the W30 app is started, `index.html` is opened in a restricted webview that allow accessing resources only from the ZIP-file
+- if the Webxdc app is started, `index.html` is opened in a restricted webview that allow accessing resources only from the ZIP-file

-## W30 API
+## Webxdc API

-W30 apps can do anything that is allowed in webviews - html, css, images, canvas, javascript and so on.
+Webxdc apps can do anything that is allowed in webviews - html, css, images, canvas, javascript and so on.

-There are some additional APIs available once `deltachat.js` is included (the file will be provided by the concrete implementations, no need to add `deltachat.js` to your ZIP-file):
+There are some additional APIs available once `webxdc.js` is included (the file will be provided by the concrete implementations, no need to add `webxdc.js` to your ZIP-file):

 ```
-<script src="deltachat.js></script>
+<script src="webxdc.js></script>
 ```

 ### sendUpdate()

 ```
-window.deltachat.sendUpdate(descr, payload);
+window.webxdc.sendUpdate(descr, payload);
 ```

-W30 apps are usually shared in a chat and run independently on each peer.
+Webxdc apps are usually shared in a chat and run independently on each peer.
 To get a shared state, the peers use `sendUpdate()` to send updates to each other.

 - `descr`: short, human-readable description what this update is about.